 Exercises to Strengthen Your Hip Flexors: Guest Post by Tamara GrandTamara Grand, our friend, colleague and personal trainer extraordinaire.
-Tamara lives in beautiful British Columbia, Canada, with her husband, three children, a ginger cat and a large stash of hand-dyed yarn.
-She works as a personal trainer and group fitness instructor and enjoys pushing her clients and class participants out of their comfort zones.
-She’s happiest when they text her the day after a workout complaining about sore arms and legs.
+Tamara lives in beautiful British Columbia, Canada, with her family, a ginger cat and large stash of hand-dyed yarn.
+She works as an online health trainer and in person group fitness instructor who specializes in the exercise and wellness needs of women over 45.

 It’s never hip to trip: exercises to strengthen your hip flexors.

 Alas, unlike wine, muscular strength does not improve with age.

 From about age 30 onward, we lose strength at a rate of approximately 10% each year.
 Recent studies suggest that not all muscle groups are equally affected.
 In women, the loss of hip flexor and hip abductor strength is significantly more pronounced than that in any other muscle group.